Posted on: June 22, 2023

-Often unable to recruit a social or dedicated digital marketing team, smaller businesses often struggle to:
+Often unable to afford an in-house social media team, smaller businesses often struggle to:

-- make the time for the creative thought process to create update content
+- make the time for the creative thought process to create and update content

 - author the content in a way which will engage customers and contacts